Droop-42/droop-react-modal/README.md

 import Modal from './lib/components/Modal'

 function Example () {
-  const [isModalOpen, setIsModalOpen] = useState(false);
+  // Add a state to check if the modal is open const [isModalOpen, setIsModalOpen] = useState(false);

   return (
     <div>
+      { /* Create a button to open the modal*/ }
       <button className="modalBtn" onClick={() => setIsModalOpen(true)}>Open Modal</button>
+      { /* If isModalOpen is true, open the modal*/ }
       {
           isModalOpen &&
           <Modal setIsOpen={setIsModalOpen} >